IBM/employee-attrition-aif360/README.md

 3. Impact in productivity
 4. Impact profit

+The following solution is designed to help address the employee attrition problem.
+When the reader has completed this code pattern, they will understand:

+1. Process involved in solving a data science problem.
+2. How to create and use watson studio instance.
+3. How to mitigate bias by transforming the original dataset.
+4. How to build and deploy the model in Watson Studio using various tools.

 # Dataset License Details
 | Asset | License | Source Link |
 | ------------- | --------  | -------- |